iTwin/viewer-components-react/packages/itwin/tree-widget/CONTRIBUTING.md

 ### Unit tests

 Purpose of these tests is to make sure each unit (class, function, component, etc.) works according to its specification.
-CI job requires the tests to cover package source with 100%.

 Relevant scripts: